Dummiesman/angel-file-formats/Midtown Madness 2/Pedestrian_model.md

     sets of texture coordinates.
 Unfortunately the MM2 models always specify 0 here.
   - tangents: <integer>
-    I know what the mathematical definition of a tangent is, but I failed to see how this applies to these models.
-The MM2 models always use 0 here.
+    I don't know if tangents are used, but they are expected to be present if this is nonzero.
   - materials: <integer>
     The faces of the model are grouped by the material, or shader, they use.
 This indicates the number of such groups.
 This is equal to the